Free delivery ($40+) - Next day delivery in Montreal's fast zone

 photo credit: Semilla coffee

 Why call it honey?
-The reason is simple: the mucilage, which then envelops the coffee bean, is mainly composed of sugar, making it similar to honey.
+The reason is simple: the mucilage which then envelops the coffee is mainly composed of sugar, giving it a texture similar to that of honey.
 The sugars in the mucilage caramelize around the coffee bean during drying.

-There are different grades of honey, generally characterized by colour: white, yellow, red and black.
+There are different grades of honey, generally characterized by color: white, yellow, red and black.
 The degree of honey is influenced not only by the amount of mucilage left on the grain, but also by the total drying time.
-The darker the colour, the more mucilage is left on the coffee bean, and the longer it took to dry it.
+The darker the color, the more mucilage there is and the longer the drying time.

 Characteristics of the honey or natural pulped process:

-• Tends to offer the rounder body of a natural, while
+• tends to offer the rounder body of the natural while

-• Closer to the characteristics of a washed coffee for a white honey, or those of a natural one for a black honey.
+• closer to the characteristics of a washed one for a white honey, or those of a natural one for a black honey.

 A crucial step remains before export, even after the grains have been dried and stabilized: hulling.
-Natural coffee is still in its dry cherry, honey in its mucilage, and washed in its parchment, elements that must be removed before roasting.
+Natural coffee persists in its dry cherry, honey in its mucilage, and washed in its parchment, elements that must be removed before roasting.

-After hulling, only the silverskin remains on the beans, but this layer will only be removed during roasting.
+After hulling, only the skin (silverskin) remains on the beans, but this layer will only be removed during roasting.
 It naturally detaches while the beans cook and is sucked out of the roaster.
 The silverskin helps maintain the freshness of the beans for an extended period of time.

-The process is just one of many factors influencing coffee's flavour.
+The process is just one of many factors influencing the flavor of coffee beans.
 However, recognizing its impact on taste can help you make informed choices when purchasing coffee, while recognizing all the meticulous work that goes into the beverage.